alibashir7/ProtonVPN/README.md

 <h2>Downloading and Using ProtonVPN:</h2>

 We will now proceed to go back to our actual computer interface and sign up for a free Proton VPN account.
-The reason we aren't doing it in the VM is because our VM is in another region, so the language may be different depending on the reigion you have your VM set to.
+The reason we aren't doing it in the VM is because our VM is in another region, so the language may be different depending on the region you have your VM set to.
 So, to make it easier, we will sign up in our actual browser.
-Go to the follwing website and follow the prompts below https://protonvpn.com/download-windows.
-Don't mind the black background on my PC I just have it in dark mode.
-You can also use the following video to help you sign up if you don't understand how to do it https://youtu.be/otKaa2dANlM?si=M56AZqrJvF_nRMuk.
-Just make sure not to download the Proton VPN application on your browser were going to download it in the VM. <br/>
+Go to the following website and follow the prompts below: https://protonvpn.com/download-windows.
+Don't mind the black background on my PC; I just have it in dark mode.
+You can also use the following video to help you sign up for an account if you don't understand how to do it: https://youtu.be/otKaa2dANlM?si=M56AZqrJvF_nRMuk.
+Just make sure not to download the Proton VPN application on your browser if you are going to download it in the VM. <br/>
 <img src=".png" height="80%" width="80%" alt=""/>
 <br />
 <br />